Invoice requirements

 Retention period of invoice records

-You must keep invoices for 7 years.
+Your invoices are part of your business records.
+You are required by law to keep your records for a certain amount of time.
+You must keep invoices for 7 years (in Dutch).
 You have to keep invoices relating to immovable property for 10 years.

-You can issue, receive, and store your receipts and invoices in electronic format.
-Note that electronic invoices must contain the same information as the original paper invoices.
+You keep invoices in the same form that you send them.
+You can scan and store your receipts and invoices in electronic format.
+Note that these electronic invoices must contain the same information as the original paper invoices.

 Electronic and digital invoicing

 You can send a paper invoice by post, or you can send an electronic (e-invoice), or a digital invoice.
-Electronic and digital invoices must satisfy the same requirements.
+Electronic and digital invoices must satisfy the same legal requirements as invoices on paper.

 Electronic invoice or e-invoice

 Electronic invoicing or e-invoicing is done through accounting software or a portal.
 In this case, your e-invoice is sent directly through an automated system to your customer.
 You must ensure your customer has agreed to accepting an e-invoice first.
-This is not mandatory, unless you carry out work for the Dutch central government.
+It is not mandatory to accept e-invoices, unless you carry out work for the Dutch central government.
 E-invoicing, also known as e-billing, is an accepted method of invoicing throughout the European Union (EU).

 Digital invoice

-If you send a digital invoice, you send an invoice as pdf by email.
+If you send an invoice as pdf by email to your customer, this a digital invoice.

 Send electronic invoices to government bodies